 Hummingbirds do not eat bees.
 On the other hand, it is known that hummingbirds chase the bees away from the nectar-producing flowers.
 In addition to this, the aggressive behavior of bees and smaller bill of the hummingbirds are some other reasons why hummingbirds don’t feed on bees.

 Wasps don’t make a part of the hummingbirds’ meal.
 There are several reasons.
 The hummingbirds have been seen getting in fights with wasps and killing them.
 Wasps, being aggressive creatures themselves, are not really fond of being around hummingbirds.
 They feed on the same insects and hummingbirds, being larger than wasps, usually win insects as their food source.
 This implies that if you have hummingbirds in your area, there will be a significantly lesser number of wasps in those regions.
 It is because the hummingbirds consume the insects and there is no food source to attract the wasps.
-There can be some species of wasps that the hummingbirds may like to feed on, such as sand wasps, yellowjackets, paper wasps, black wasps, and spider wasps.
+There can be some species of wasps that the hummingbirds may like to feed on, such as sand wasps, yellowjackets, paper wasps, black wasps, and spider wasps (in case you’re interested, we wrote about the wasp symbolism)

 Hummingbirds don’t eat ladybugs.
 They are both pollinators and are lured by similar flowers having bright colors and producing nectar.
 They occupy the same level in the hierarchy of living organisms.
 They may both feed on pollen and act as beneficial pollinators for flowers.

 No, hummingbirds don’t eat cicadas.
 They have no relationships with cicadas.
 Neither do they eat them nor do they compete with cicadas for food.
-The only similarity between hummingbirds and cicadas lie in their sizes.
+The only similarity between hummingbirds and cicadas lies in their sizes.
+If you’re interested we wrote a post about them: cicada symbolism.

 Great visuals/video in 4k about hummingbirds

 The hummingbirds are the smallest birds in the world and may seem to have a small appetite.
 The truth is that they have a large appetite that needs the nutrition equivalent to around 300 flies in a day.
 These nutritional requirements of hummingbirds are met by various insects, depending upon the availability and size of the insects found in that region.
-Interested in the symbolism of the hummingbird? – keep on reading…
+Interested in the symbolism of the hummingbird? or you’re wondering: are hummingbirds good luck? – keep on reading…